meganz/mpenc_doc/source/background.rst

 Model and mechanics
 ===================

-To start with, we present a high-level conceptual model of a *private group session* and introduce some terminology.

-Secure communication systems generally proceeds as follows:
+First, we present a high-level conceptual model of a *private group session* and introduce some terminology.
+Secure communication systems generally consist of the following steps:

-0. All members know others' identity (long-term) public keys.
+0. Identity (long-term) key validation.
-1. Session membership change, inc. establishment and optional teardown.
+1. Session membership change (e.g. establishment or optional termination).
 2. Session communication.

 We only concern ourselves with (1) and (2).
 We assume that (0), a.k.a. the "PKI